Oliver-Preuschl/lwc-das/README.md

    }
    ```

 1. Declare the (incoming) dynamic properties and the outgoing properties.
+Please note, that currently properties of type _string_ are supported.

    ```js
    //Incoming